progress/JSDO/templates/JSDO-Mobile-Project/README.md

-JSDO Project Template
+JSDO Mobile Project Template
 ===============
 <a href="https://platform.telerik.com/#appbuilder/clone/https%3A%2F%2Fgithub.com%2FIcenium%2Fsample-contacts" target="_blank"><img src="http://docs.telerik.com/platform/appbuilder/sample-apps/images/try-in-appbuilder.png" alt="Try in AppBuilder" title="Try in AppBuilder" /></a>

 This template can be used in the Telerik Platform to build a Hybrid Mobile App using the JSDO libraries.

-## Template Overview

-For more implementation details, review [main.js](contacts sample/scripts/main.js) and the code comments inside.
+The template supports anonymous, form and basic authentication to an OpenEdge or Rollbase server using the JSDO Session management and a JSDO catalog.
+The connection information

 ## Cloning the Sample